Find the best blog website builder to kick-start your blogging success

 Squarespace is one of the best blogging platforms for artists and designers because of its swish templates and polished feel.

 But the real value for money lies in the aesthetics.
 The New York-based company is well known for the visual quality of its templates.
-They’re what makes Squarespace one of the best blogging platforms on the market.
+They’re what makes Squarespace one of the best blog platforms on the market.

 At times it feels like blog-building from the future!